Includes airfare, hotel, tours, transfers, baggage handling and more!

 Day 22: Sacred Valley to Cusco

 You will be transferred from your hotel in the Sacred Valley to the city of Cusco.
 En route, you will visit the fortress of Sacsayhuaman, one of the most emblematic buildings of the Incas (located just minutes from town center) built by the Inca Pachacutec in the fifteenth century.
 This is a huge fortress built with large stones whose transportation remains still a mystery.
 Each June 24th, during the winter solstice, the feast of Inti Raymi is recreated here, where the sun is worshiped.
-Continue to Quenqo, located 4 kilometers from the city of Cusco.
-Quenqo is an archaeological complex of mainly religious use where it is believed agricultural rituals were performed.
+Continue to Qenqo, located 4 kilometers from the city of Cusco.
+Qenqo is an archaeological complex of mainly religious use where it is believed agricultural rituals were performed.
 Finally get to know Puka Pucara, located 4.3 miles (7 kilometers) from the city of Cusco.
 Puka Pucara, which means “Red Fortress”, was an architectural complex of alleged military use with multiple spaces, plazas, baths, aqueducts, walls and towers, and it is believed the entourage of the Inca used it while he rested in Tambomachay.
 This afternoon, arrive in Cusco and check in to your hotel, enjoy the rest of the day at your leisure.
 (B)

 Day 23: Sacred Valley to Cusco